ISISComputingGroup/ibex_developers_manual/Reflectometry-Beamline-Parameters.md

 > [Wiki](Home) > [The Backend System](The-Backend-System) > [Specific Device IOC](Specific-Device-IOC) > [Miscellaneous motion control](Miscellaneous-Motion-Control) > [Reflectometry IOC](Reflectometry-IOC) > [Beamline Parameters](Reflectometry-Beamline-Parameters)

-Beamline parameters store something a user wishes to set.
+Beamline parameters represent high-level values a user may wish to set.
 They can have blocks or the GUI controls pointed at them.
 These parameters are transformations of low-level motor values.
 The reflectometry server creates the following PVs for each parameter (where `<BASE>` is `<PREFIX>:REFL:PARAM:<NAME>`):

 - `<BASE>` - Readback: the value as calculated from the low-level motor positions.
 - `<BASE>:SP` - Setpoint: when set, the reflectometry server will move the parameter this value